What Is a Campaign?

 UTM Parameters

-This means your campaign data also flows into Google Analytics, giving you a unified view across both platforms.
+UTM parameters are only added if you manually fill the UTM Tagging fields in Advanced Options.
+When you do, your campaign data flows into Google Analytics, giving you a unified view across both platforms.

 Campaign Best Practices